InsightDataScience/wiki-content/content/Kubernetes/Kubernetes.md

 ## Resources
 - Here's a very good resource of using Terraform to [provision your Amazon EKS Cluster](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster).
+- Setup Applications using this [Kubernetes Tutorial](https://kubernetes.io/docs/tutorials/)

 ## Pain Points

 - **Deploying EKS Cluster using Terraform**
-Take care about the IAM permissions after the Terraform apply command.
+	-Take care about the IAM permissions after the Terraform apply command.
 If you working as IAM user in AWS, then make sure to give Full Access to the user otherwise it would prompt a  lot of errors.